huynguyen7/Client-Server-Model/rmi-examples/README.md

 $ java DogCenter
 ```

-- Start the server, the port needs to match with the port we used for RMI Registry:
+- Start the client, the port needs to match with the port we used for RMI Registry:

 ```
 $ java Customer